 Is there a clear call to action?

 Video, video, video.
-Oh, did we mention, video?
-With users tuning in at an all-time high, take to video features such as Instagram stories, Instagram Live, Facebook Live, or simply video creation to capture (and keep) attention.
+Oh, did we mention video?
+With users tuning in at an all-time high, take video features such as Instagram stories, Instagram Live, Facebook Live, or simply video creation to capture (and keep) attention.

 Note: In respect to the current state of our world, it is imperative to remain empathetic in tone and ensure your content is reflective of the times.

-Conversation: Social platforms prioritize content that is deemed relevant to users, based on engagement - comments, likes, etc. Encourage authentic connection with authentic conversation - responding to comments, direct messages, and even interacting online.
-This works to establish brand trust - showing your customers that you’re present, proactive, and you guessed it: personable.
+Conversation: Social platforms prioritize content deemed relevant to users based on engagement - comments, likes, etc. Encourage authentic connection with authentic dialogue - responding to comments, direct messages, and even interacting online.
+This works to establish brand trust - showing your customers that you’re present, proactive, and, you guessed it: personable.

 Consistency: Regardless of the platform, consistency is the name of the game!
 Many businesses fall prey to erratic posting schedules and hit or miss audience engagement (or conversation).
 Consider establishing a set schedule: 3-5 times per week of educational, entertaining, informative, or engaging content per week.
 If that feels impossible, lower your posting rate but stick to it.
 Your consumers need to see that you’re there.